What is the difference between a Gaming PC and A Video Editing PC?

-CPU plays an important role when it comes to editing.
-It can often process effects, warps, and other editing effects despite GPU.
-It does a lot of processing works when used for editing.
+The processor plays an important role when it comes to editing.
+It can render effects, warps, and other editing effects despite GPU.
+It does a lot of processing work when used for editing.

-The Adobe Premiere Pro – adequately used by all creators for video editing mostly uses CPU.
+The Adobe Premiere Pro – adequately used by all creators for video editing mostly uses a CPU.

 The professional creator needs a 12-16 core chipset to enhance the workflow.